 Pacific Resort Hotel Group has a stranded in paradise rate if this does occur and will be available directly from the hotel after your original checkout dates end.
 It is only available if you are unable to return home to New Zealand after your original dates of stay have ended.

 Q: Will I be sent back to NZ at a time determined by the government or airlines, rather than choosing my own travel plans?

 There may be limited flights available for your return home to New Zealand if there is a border closure or restriction.
 Your airline will assist in any change of flights and rescheduling.
-However we do have a Stranded in Paradise rate if you wish to extend your visit for up to XX days
+However we do have a Stranded in Paradise rate if you need to extend your visit due to temporary border closures.

 Q: If I am sent back to NZ before my holiday is finished what will happen to my prepaid unused nights?